mearafGitHub/ETHiopiaPopUpCity/README.md

 # ETHiopia website wip (work in progress)
 ## Interactive Features to Add

+### Starter cod is there.
+But needs a check, polish, design and contents
 - Responsive Mobile Navigation (Hamburger Menu)
 Make the navigation menu collapsible for mobile devices.

 - ### Modal Windows
 Use modals for forms and additional information.